Hessian (soldier): Hessian views

 Upon their arrival in North America, most Hessians were struck by the prosperous socioeconomic state of the American colonies, "which led them to conclude that the revolution had been perpetrated by sinister conspirators acting for their own interests".
 Despite coming from societies with high levels of economic stratification and elements of serfdom, many Hessians were disgusted with the brutality of American slavery and the general mistreatment of Black people by White Americans.
-Hessian troops occasionally recruited Blacks as servants or military musicians, perceiving them as exotic, while generally regarding Indians as brutal and treacherous savages due in part to their practise of scalping fallen enemies.
+Hessian troops occasionally recruited Black men or boys as servants or military musicians, perceiving them as exotic, while generally regarding Indians as brutal and treacherous savages due in part to their practice of scalping fallen enemies.

 The Hessians initially regarded American troops as an undisciplined rabble, a viewpoint derived from their noticeable lack of standardized uniforms, equipment and organizational competence.
-However, a series of American victories at Trenton, Bennington, and Saratoga led the Hessians to rethink their assessments of the Americans, increasingly viewing them as professional troops who could fight well when under the command of competent officers.
+However, the series of American victories at Trenton, Bennington, and Saratoga led the Hessians to rethink their assessments of the Americans, increasingly viewing them as professional troops who could fight well when under the command of competent officers.
 Hessian troops simultaneously began to view British commanders as insufficiently aggressive, a viewpoint which increasingly gained favor among the Hessians as the war dragged on.
 Hessians who returned to Germany after the conflict ended for the most part "remained proud of their service, and blamed British military and civilian leadership for the defeat."